Kentico includes many features that utilize e‑mail messages as part of their functionality, such as:

 - Edit - opens the server's configuration interface

 - Enable / Disable - enables or disables the server within the context of Kentico

 To register new servers, click New SMTP server.

-- Pickup directory – use this option if you expect high email traffic on your servers (the method is faster and safer than the Network method).
-The emails are copied to a folder on the disk (defined by the Pickup directory option), from where they are processed by the SMTP server.
-Note that you need to grant the IIS_IUSRS group write permissions for the chosen folder.
+- Pickup directory - use this option if you expect high e-mail traffic on your servers (the method is faster and safer than the Network method).
+The e-mails are copied to a folder on the disk (defined by the Pickup directory option), from where they are processed by the SMTP server.
+Note that you have to grant the IIS_IUSRS group write permissions for the chosen folder.

 Microsoft Azure supports only the Network method.

 You may also select the server's Priority.
 See the Configuring e-mail processing section below for more information about server priority.

 If there are multiple sites running under your application, you can assign servers to individual websites on the Sites tab.
 SMTP servers can either be global or limited to one or more specific websites.

 You can configure how the system delivers e-mails to the SMTP servers through the settings in Settings -> System -> E-mails.

 If Enable e‑mail queue is checked, the system temporarily stores all outgoing e‑mails in the database instead of sending them directly to the SMTP servers.
 This allows advanced e‑mail processing and resending of mails that are lost due to errors.
 Refer to Sending e-mails to learn more about the e-mail queue.